dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 * [SSDT-EC-USBX](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-EC-USBX.dsl)
    * Corrects your EC devices, **needed for all Catalina users**.
 To setup you'll need to find out the name of your `PNP0C09` device in your DSDT, this being either `EC0`, `H_EC`, `PGEC` and `ECDV`.
 You can read more about Embedded Controller issues in Catalina here: [What's new in macOS Catalina](https://www.reddit.com/r/hackintosh/comments/den28t/whats_new_in_macos_catalina/)
 * [SSDT-AWAC](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-AWAC.dsl)
    *  This is the [300 series RTC patch](https://www.hackintosh-forum.de/forum/thread/39846-asrock-z390-taichi-ultimate/?pageNo=2), required for most B360, B365, H310, H370, Z390 and some Z370 boards which prevent systems from booting macOS.
-Alternative is [SSDT-RTC0](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-RTC0.dsl) for when AWAC SSDT is incompatible due to missing the Legacy RTC clock, to check yourself which is needed search for `STAS` in your DSDT.
-If nothing returns then you'll need the RTC0 patch
+Alternative is [SSDT-RTC0](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-RTC0.dsl) for when AWAC SSDT is incompatible due to missing the Legacy RTC clock, to check yourself which is needed search for `AWAC` and if this shows up search for `STAS` in your DSDT.
+If nothing returns from the `STAS` search then you'll need the RTC0 patch
-   * Both of these SSDTs don't require changes and are ready to be compiled, pre-compiled versions are avalible here: [SSDT-AWAC.aml](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/blob/master/extra-files/SSDT-AWAC.aml) and [SSDT-RTC0.aml](https://github.com/khronokernel/Opencore-Vanilla-Desktop-Guide/blob/master/extra-files/SSDT-RTC0.aml)

 For those having troubles understanding the SSDTs regardingplugin type and EC can use CorpNewt's [SSDTTime](https://github.com/corpnewt/SSDTTime) to properly setup your SSDT.
 All other SSDTs can be compiled with [MaciASL](https://github.com/acidanthera/MaciASL/releases), don't forget that compiled SSDTs have a .aml extension(Assembled) and will go into the EFI/OC/ACPI folder.
 You can compile with MaciASL by running File -> Save As -> ACPI Machine Language.

-For a much deeper rundown on ACPI including compiling in Windows and Linux, see the [Getting started with ACPI](/extras/acpi.md) page.
+**For a much deeper rundown on ACPI including compiling in Windows and Linux, see the [Getting started with ACPI](/extras/acpi.md) page.**

 **Block**